Steven Davis: Rangers

-Davis scored his first goal of the 2010–11 season against Motherwell at Ibrox in October 2010, when he collected the ball 30 yards from goal before striking it into the top corner.
-The goal drew comparisons to former Rangers favourite Ian Durrant.
-Davis followed this up by scoring the winning goal in the match against Inverness at Ibrox in January 2011.
-In the 2011 Scottish League Cup Final against Celtic, Davis opened the scoring in a match, which Rangers won 2–1 after extra time.
+Davis scored his first goal of the 2010–11 season against Motherwell at Ibrox in October 2010, when he collected the ball 30 yards from goal before striking it into the top corner; the goal drew comparisons to former Rangers favourite Ian Durrant.
+Davis followed this up by scoring the winner in the match against Inverness at Ibrox in January 2011.
+In the 2011 Scottish League Cup Final against Celtic, Davis opened the scoring in a match which Rangers won 2–1 after extra time.
 This was the third time he had won the Scottish League Cup.
-Davis scored in back-to-back games in the 2011 title run in against Motherwell, and then Hearts, before playing his 54th, and final game of the season in a 5–1 win over Kilmarnock, as Rangers won their 3rd consecutive SPL championship.
+Davis scored in back-to-back games in the 2011 title run-in against Motherwell and Hearts, before playing his 54th and final game of the season in a 5–1 win over Kilmarnock, as Rangers won their 3rd consecutive SPL championship.

 On 19 July 2011, Davis signed a new five-year contract with Rangers.
-He was made Rangers temporary captain, with the absence of formal club captain David Weir for the first part of the 2011–12 season.
+He was made temporary captain, with the absence of formal club captain David Weir for the first part of the 2011–12 season.
 Davis scored his first goal of the 2011–12 season in a 2–0 win over Aberdeen at Ibrox in August.
-In the first Old Firm match of the 2011–12 season, Davis provided two assists in the game, as Rangers beat Celtic 4–2.
+In the first Old Firm match of the 2011–12 season, he provided two assists as Rangers beat Celtic 4–2.
 After Rangers beat Dunfermline 4–0 at East End Park, Rangers manager Ally McCoist praised Davis's performance by saying "It was a captain's performance from the best player on the park."
 For his performances during September 2011, he received the SPL Player of the Month award.

 Following the insolvency of Rangers in 2012, Davis exercised his rights under TUPE regulations to rescind his contract and become a free agent.
 PFA Scotland had previously commented that players were entitled to become free agents if they objected to the transfer to the new company formed by Charles Green.